jpdjere/machine-learning-specialization/Course 1 - Supervised Machine Learning - Regression and Classification/Week 3 - Part 4 - The problem of overfitting.md

 ![](2024-01-10-00-05-47.png)

 Having all these higher-order polynomial features allows the algorithm to choose this really overly complex decision boundary.
-If the features are tumor size and age, and you're trying to classify tumors as malignant or benign, then this doesn't really look like a very good model for making predictions.
+If the features are tumor size and age, and we're trying to classify tumors as malignant or benign, then this doesn't really look like a very good model for making predictions.
 Once again, this is an instance of overfitting and high variance because its model, despite doing very well on the training set, doesn't look like it'll generalize well to new examples

 ## Adressing overfitting